What is KeyShot?

 KeyShot 1.9 comes with a migration tool that is built into the installer.
 This migration tool will automatically copy your HyperShot license file and all HyperShot content to the appropriate places in the KeyShot installation.
 None of the KeyShot content will be overwritten.
 NOTE: To migrate from HyperShot Pro Floating to KeyShot please contact firstname.lastname@example.org.
 The content will migrate, but not your license.

 Your previous version of KeyShot will not be affected when the new version is installed.
-The new version will be a completly new install, which you will be able to run side-by-side with previous versions.
+The new version will be a completely new install, which you will be able to run side-by-side with previous versions.

 All of your content that was created in a previous version of KeyShot will be able to be opened, and supported on the latest version of KeyShot.
 Content created in newer versions is not backwards compatible.